nczmoo/dcs100/readme.md

     x Let the player know when a new monster is added to their spawn (exiting dungeon) and a new symbol is added to reel (store) x BUG : fighting not updating with mob x add straight to reels
-    make slot machine look better
+    x add more ui pop when changing quantities on the screen so you can tell what's being changed make slot machine look better
     sound
     music

-    add more ui pop when changing quantities on the screen so you can tell what's being changed the number of portals given by a portal chest should be determined by how often you die change potions to inventory
+    the number of portals given by a portal chest should be determined by how often you die change potions to inventory
     replace enter and exit buttons with forward and backward images
     be able to stop auto-pull

 QUESTIONS